 Focus on Relationships, Not Transactions

 For example, after someone donates, a nonprofit might send a thank-you message, update them on how their support helped, or invite them to future events.
+Nonprofits also use social media and other platforms to encourage friends and followers to share their support, expanding the organization’s reach through word-of-mouth.
 These personal touches build a strong connection, making supporters feel part of the mission rather than just contributors.

 Storytelling is Essential